archejk/deploy-to-render/README.md

 ## Description

-This is a simple RoR project created to test the deployment in Render.
-It has been deployed to [Render](https://render.com/) and is live.
+This is a simple RoR test project to test the deployment in Render.

 ## Live Site